Pantocyclus/InstantSCCS/README.md

 The plan is for certain preferences to be supported somewhere down the line to allow users to blacklist usage of certain items/consumption of certain consumables.

-### I don't have a lot of the required skills.
+### I don't have a lot of the recommended skills.
 Will this script still work for me?

 If you are decently shiny, probably.
 The list of skills is meant to give a rough gauge of what is required to prevent the script from failing in general, which could happen for various reasons, including <br/>